ASGAlex/flame_spatial_grid/doc/getting_started.md

         position.y >= 500;
 ```

 Run the application.
-You should to see how the player's square moves and creates new cells on it's
+You should see how the player's square moves and creates new cells on its
 way.
-You will also see new "gray" cells - it means the cell is active, but components should not to
+You will also see new "gray" cells - it means the cell is active, but components should not
 be visible.
 And black cells - it means the cell is suspended and no `update` is performed for
 possible components inside this cell